ericlewis/openFPGA-DonkeyKong/README.md

 ## ROM Instructions

-ROM files are not included, you must use [mra-tools-c](https://github.com/sebdel/mra-tools-c/) to convert to a singular `dkong.rom` file, then place the ROM file in `/Assets/donkeykong/common`.
+ROM files are not included, you must use [mra-tools-c](https://github.com/sebdel/mra-tools-c/) to convert to a singular `radarscp.rom` file, then place the ROM file in `/Assets/radarscope/common`.